omniauth/omniauth-identity/README.markdown

 Note: Be careful when customizing locate_conditions.
 The best way to modify the conditions is to copy the default value, and then add to the hash.
 Removing the default condition will almost always break things!

+## License

+MIT License.
+See LICENSE for details.

+## Copyright

+Copyright (c) 2010-2015 Michael Bleigh, and Intridea, Inc.